CS222-UIUC/course-project-group-78/README.md

 We will write the front end of our software with the Godot game engine using C++.
 We will create a simple GUI and login page with the front end.
 We will write tests for Godot using catch2.

 The frontend has to do the following tasks:
+1. Accept music files

-1. Play Music
+2. Play music

+3. Retrieve beatmap files

-2. Allow users to play the game, determine scores with synchronization
+4. Allow users to play the game

+5. Determine scores with synchronization

 ### How to use:

-to be implemented...
+Due to issues with exportation, at the moment it is necessary to download the Godot engine and the project, then import the project.godot file into the engine.
+After that, if you click on the play button in the top right corner, the application will launch and you can run it.